MarcvanHouten/Azure-Disaster-Recovery-in-a-single-region/README.md

 Work in progress:
 * The failback of the reverse replicated VM is not included but the code can be copied from the replication script

-**Note**
+**Notes**
-Powershell cmdlets are changing over time.
+1. Powershell cmdlets are changing over time.
 It could be that some of the commands will fail over these changes.
+2. Check if the VM you want to protect had resource locks enabled.
+If the source VM has resource locks remove these first before running the scripts.
+Otherwise the scripts will fail.
+3. Be carefull to use the latest version of an image becasue the ASR agent doesn't support always the latest images.
+See https://docs.microsoft.com/en-us/azure/site-recovery/azure-to-azure-support-matrix to check if your image version is supported

 ![Picture of test setup](/images/ASR_zone_to_zone.png)